Chris Gabehart: Crew chiefing career

 Gabehart met Tom Busch, the father of NASCAR superstar Kyle Busch during his late model season in 2007, which led him to working as an engineer for Kyle Busch Motorsports' late model program and later in the Truck Series for the team.
-Then, Gabehart would move up to Joe Gibbs Racing in the Xfinity and Cup Series as an engineer.
+Then, Gabehart would move up to Joe Gibbs Racing in the Cup Series in 2012 as an engineer on Busch's No. 18 car.

 2016–2018: JGR Xfinity teams

 Gabehart's first crew chiefing job came in 2016, where he worked with defending Truck Series champion Erik Jones in his first and only full season in the Xfinity Series.
 They were in contention for the championship after a multiple-win season for the team, but lost the championship to fellow JGR driver Daniel Suárez.
 When Jones moved up to the Cup Series full-time in 2017, the car was driven by multiple drivers, including JGR Cup drivers Erik Jones, Hamlin and Suárez, as well as up-and-comers Kyle Benjamin and Ryan Preece.
 For 2018, Gabehart moved from the No. 20 to the No. 19 to crew chief Brandon Jones, who joined JGR that year from Richard Childress Racing.